vivienjyin/phase1RMD/README.md

 This is the validation report includes testing example data, codes and expected testing results.

-In addition to the repeated measures design with toxicity endpoint, we implemented the function RunRMDEFF() to conduct a trial with dual endpoints, incorporating a continuous efficacy outcome and toxicity endpoints in nTTP scores from multiple treatment cycles, according to the approach described above.
+Our package is designed to conducted repeated measures design with dual toxicity & efficacy endpoint, which for example can be a continuous efficacy outcome and toxicity endpoints in nTTP scores from multiple treatment cycles.
 The function RunRMDEFF() implements MCMC to draw the posterior inference about the parameters using JAGS , thus the posterior mean of toxicity and efficacy outcomes are used to estimate their profile at each dose level in the trial.
-Non-informative priors are used by default so that the estimation is largely dependent on data, but we reserve an option for user to specify a prior.

-The following example data is a scenario to validate the function RunRMDEFF() to recommend next dose:
+The following example data is a scenario to validate the function RunRMDEFF() to recommend next dose.
+Each subject's dose related efficacy and toxicity are listed as below:

 ## Load an example of the patient efficacy data
 ```